April 16th, 2019 by Lyle Smith

 That said, it comes in three slick-looking colors (black, silver and light blue) and features a textured metal finish that has a nice, solid feel when you carry it around in the palm of your hand.
 It also fits nicely in a normal sized pocket.

-To test the performance of the Seagate Backup Plus Slim, we used the BlackMagic disk speed test on a current generation MacBook Air as well as a Lenovo ThinkStation 920 for Windows testing.
+To test the speed of the Seagate Backup Plus Slim, we used the BlackMagic disk speed test on a current generation MacBook Air as well as a Lenovo ThinkStation 920 for Windows testing.
 We will be comparing the recently reviewed LaCie Mobile Drive 2TB and the Seagate Backup Plus Ultra Touch.

 In BlackMagic, the Slim showed almost identical read and write performance with 119.5MB/s read and 119.5MB/s.
 For the comparables, the Ultra Touch drive gave us 123.3MB/s read and 122MB/s write compared to the LaCie’s 135.7MB/s read and 118.5MB/s write.

 In our 2MB sequential test in Windows, we again saw virtually identical read and write speeds with 125.09MB/s read and 125.34MB/s write.
 The Ultra Touch had sequential reads of 41.9MB/s and write of 28.1MB/s compared to the LaCie’s 134MB/s read and 41.9MB/s write.

 With 2MB random transfers speeds, the Slim recorded 40.12 IOPS read and 50.047638 IOPS write.
 In comparison, the Ultra Touch recorded 41.6 IOPS read and 17.7 IOPS write for the LaCie and the Seagate had 17.4 IOPS read and 14 IOPS write.